GutstheHawk/GTCraft/README.md

 - Randomly generated trees, foliage, and water to populate the world

 **Features soon to be added:**
-- Saving and loading of the gameworld (Almost complete)
+- Saving and loading of the gameworld
 - Player physics and collision detection
 - Adaptive lighting depending on time of day and light source placement
 - Chunk caching in saved files and infinite world generation